 - i.
 Please describe. - e.
 In the space below, please describe in detail the LEA's approach to implementing each strategy selected above and how it will accelerate student learning.

 Summer Programming.
-For the second year in a row, Two Rivers has partnered with DC DPR's Summer Boost program to offer academic and recreational opportunities for more than

-250 students for five weeks in the summer.
-By providing this opportunity, students have access to both academic remediation and enrichment which will ideally reduce summer learning loss.
+Annually, Two Rivers offers academic and recreational opportunities for students based on need.
+By providing this opportunity, students have access to both academic remediation and enrichment, which will ideally reduce summer learning loss.